River-Mochi/ARTZone/README.md

 ## Compatibility
 - Safe to remove anytime.
-- This mod does not use Reflection or Harmony; safe/compatible, less likely to break with game updates.
+- Does not use Harmony; safe/compatible (less likely to break with game updates).
-- Designed to be minimal and conflict-free (extends vanilla UI panels).
+- Designed to be minimal and low-conflict (extends vanilla UI panel instead of replacing it)
-- Uses the game’s input system; RMB sounds and selection feedback mirror vanilla behavior.
+- Uses the game’s input system so that RMB sounds and selection feedback mirror vanilla behavior.

 ---

 ## Notes
-- If a preview doesn’t show, make sure you’re hovering a **road segment** that supports zoning cells.
+- Make sure you’re hovering a **road segment** that supports zoning cells (e.g., not a highway).

 ---